+Looking to switch from a gas-powered motor vehicle to an electric vehicle?
 Before making the decision to purchase an electric car, most buyers will come across information about electric vehicle tax incentives during the pre-purchase research process.
-This incentive programs is intended to help subsidize the higher upfront costs of electric vehicles and incentivize drivers to ditch motor vehicles in favor of plug-in electric or battery electric vehicles.
-Although federal and localized incentives can greatly reduce the upfront costs of an electric car buyers may be unclear on how to claim these benefits and the process of filing for an income tax credit.
-In order to address confusion, this guide below provides important background information about electric car incentives and will take you step by step through the process to claim your well-deserved EV tax credit.
+Incentive programs are intended to help subsidize the higher upfront costs of electric vehicles and incentivize drivers to ditch motor vehicles in favor of plug-in electric or battery electric vehicles.
+This is a part of an ever-growing trend towards EV adoption that will reduce pollution and greenhouse gas emissions.
+Although federal and localized incentives can greatly reduce the upfront costs of an electric car, buyers may be unclear on how to claim these benefits and the process of filing for an income tax credit.
+In order to address confusion, this guide below provides important background information about electric vehicle incentives and will take you step by step through the process to claim your well-deserved electric car tax credit.

-In an effort to encourage drivers to switch from motor vehicles to electric vehicles, The Energy Improvement and Extension Act of 2008 granted tax credits of up to $7,500 for new, qualified EVs and a tax credit of $2,500, plus $417 for each kWh of battery capacity over 4 kWh, for qualified Plug-in Hybrid electric vehicles.
+In an effort to encourage drivers to switch from motor vehicles to electric and alternative fuel vehicles, The Energy Improvement and Extension Act of 2008 granted tax credits of up to $7,500 for new, qualified EVs and a tax credit of $2,500, plus $417 for each kWh of battery capacity over 4 kWh, for qualified Plug-in Hybrid electric vehicles.
 The full tax incentive is available for all EV and plug-in hybrid models until an auto manufacturer sold 200,000 electric vehicles.
-Once sales exceeded 200,000 units, the tax credit enters a phase-out period, in which models from the given manufacturer are eligible for 50% of the full tax credit ($3,750) for 6 months.
+Once sales exceeded 200,000 units, the tax credit enters a phase-out period, in which models from the given automaker are eligible for 50% of the full tax credit amount ($3,750) for 6 months.
 After those 6 months, the tax credit is reduced by another 50% to $1,875 for another 6 months.
 1 year after the 200,000 unit ceiling is reached, the tax credit is phased out completely.
+Due to the huge success of GM and Tesla EVs, these automakers have already reached their sales cap and are currently phased out of the federal program.
 Remaining tax credit eligibility for all available EV and hybrid vehicle models can be found here.

 Special condition: Enter 100% unless the vehicle was manufactured by Tesla or General Motors (Chevrolet Bolt EV, etc.)